Remote Working – 3: But what’s in it for my company?

-Many companies find that the cost of renting large office spaces, particularly in tech hubs such as London, Manchester and New York are shockingly high.
+Many companies find that the cost of renting large office spaces, particularly in tech hubs such as London, Manchester, and New York is shockingly high.
 By introducing some level of remote working to their operation, companies can look at smaller spaces, saving huge amounts across a year in many cases.
-Fewer staff also brings down electrical, connectivity and sustenance costs.
+Less staff also brings down electrical, connectivity and sustenance costs.

 Don’t forget the increase in productivity and engagement will also help bring in more revenue, added to the cost savings offered up by remote working.
 All in all, the financial benefits of remote working are clear.

 Can remote work offer my business any other benefits?

 Well, yes actually, how about recruitment?
 Matt Mullenweg, CEO, and founder of Automattic (the company behind WordPress) puts it simply: “Talent and intelligence are equally distributed across the world, but opportunity isn’t.
 A distributed workforce opens up the talent pool from local, to global”